 Penn State York Men's Soccer got into the win column for the first time in 2017 in a big way, with a 5–1 victory over visiting Penn State Wilkes-Barre.
-Carlos Robles-Flores (Mexico City, Mexico / Springville) scored a hat trick while Carter Miller (York, Pa. / Dallastown) recorded two goals and an assist.
+Carlos Robles-Flores (Mexico City, Mexico / Springville High School) scored a hat trick while Carter Miller (York, Pennsylvania / Dallastown Area High School) recorded two goals and an assist.

 On the day, Wilkes-Barre led York in shots, but Maksim Zingman (Minsk, Belarus / Ridgewood) recorded six saves in goal to pick up the win.

 Penn State Wilkes-Barre falls to 0–2 on the year, while Penn State York improves its record to 1-3-1 (1-1-1 PSUAC).
 York hopes to pick up another win when they host Penn State Worthington Scranton on Saturday, Sept.
 23 at 1:00 p.m. before traveling for an always-tough away match at Penn State Brandywine next Monday.